How to Fix Rack rail not sliding on Bosch SHSM63W55N (300 Series)

 Step 5

-Slide the upper rack back into both rail channels slowly and evenly, keeping it level so neither side gets ahead of the other, because inserting it at an angle is the most common cause of re-binding immediately after a repair.
+Slide the upper rack back into both rail channels slowly and evenly, keeping it level so neither side gets ahead of the other.
+Inserting it at an angle is the most common cause of re-binding immediately after a repair.
 Once fully seated, pull the rack in and out several times with light hand pressure — smooth, resistance-free movement confirms all wheels are seated properly and the rails are clean and lubricated.
 If binding returns at the same spot each time, remove the rack again and re-inspect that section of the rail channel for a missed obstruction.

 Step 6